 Write yourself a love letter every week

 Life can be brutal and the world is already chaotic.
-Take time, away from the noise to appreciate yourself for coming this far.
+Take time, away from the noise, to appreciate yourself for coming this far.
+Once a week, every week, write a love note to yourself.
+Congratulate yourself for your achievements, no matter how small, and encourage yourself to keep going.
+This can make a big difference!

 Celebrate your achievements

 When you do something great, pat yourself on the back.
-You are amazing and you deserve hosting a celebration for yourself.
+You are amazing and you deserve the chance to host a celebration for yourself.
+After all, every one of your victories is worth a celebration.
+You can treat yourself to your favorite food, music or a small gift.
+You deserve it!

 Focus on physical and mental wellness